nemwiz/wasm-example/README.md

   <sub>Built with 🦀🕸 by <a href="https://rustwasm.github.io/">The Rust and WebAssembly Working Group</a></sub>
 </div>

+## Web assembly for enterprise developers

+This is an example repo that I used on my talk for a local meetup in Singapore.
+You can watch the [full talk on YouTube](https://www.youtube.com/watch?v=xBfiYy3vECo)

 ## Before you start

 1. Install Rust
 2. Install wasm-pack
 3. Install Node

+Run `npm install` to pull in the dependencies.

 ## Compiling and running the project